This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 Letting Relief

-Letting Relief is only available to landlords selling property in circumstances which meet specific criteria.
+Letting Relief is only available to landlords selling property in circumstances that meet specific criteria.
 Letting Relief can reduce the Capital Gains Tax payable on a property by up to £40,000 of tax-free gains.

 To qualify you must:

-• Already qualify for partial Private Residence Relief, i.e. you previously lived in the property you’re selling
+- Already qualify for partial Private Residence Relief, i.e. you previously lived in the property you’re selling

 The amount of Letting Relief you can claim is the lowest of the following:

-• The same as the amount of Private Residence Relief you’re going to receive
+- The same as the amount of Private Residence Relief you’re going to receive

-• £40,000
+- £40,000

-How to Minimize Capital Gains Tax
+How to Minimise Capital Gains Tax

 Use Allowable Expenses